Diana Prince (DC Extended Universe)

-Diana of Themyscira, also known by her civilian name Diana Prince or her superhero title Wonder Woman, is a fictional character in the DC Extended Universe (DCEU), based on the DC Comics character of the same name created by William Moulton Marston and H. G. Peter.
+Princess Diana of Themyscira, also known by her civilian name Diana Prince or her superhero title Wonder Woman, is a fictional character in the DC Extended Universe (DCEU), based on the DC Comics character of the same name created by William Moulton Marston and H. G. Peter.
 First appearing in Batman v Superman: Dawn of Justice, she is portrayed by Gal Gadot and later plays a major role in the films Wonder Woman, Justice League (and its 2021 director's cut), and Wonder Woman 1984, along with cameo appearances in Shazam!
 Fury of the Gods and The Flash.

 Gadot's performance as Wonder Woman, the first live-action portrayal of the character in cinema, has received critical praise, beginning with her debut in Batman v Superman, where she was considered a highlight.
 Her performance in Wonder Woman was especially praised for its warmth, optimism, and chemistry with her co-stars.
 However, political backlash in some Arab countries led to bans due to Gadot's Israeli background.
 Her role in Justice League faced criticism for being minimized and objectified, though Zack Snyder's version received more positive feedback.

 Fictional character biography

 Themysciran days

 Diana was born to Queen Hippolyta around 3000 BC on the hidden island of Themyscira, home to the Amazons, women warriors created by Zeus to protect mankind.
 Hippolyta explains their history to Diana, including how Ares became jealous of humanity and orchestrated its destruction.
 When the other gods attempted to stop him, Ares killed all but Zeus, who used the last of his power to wound Ares and force his retreat.
 Before dying, Zeus left the Amazons a weapon, the "Godkiller", to prepare them for Ares's return.
 Hippolyta reluctantly agrees to let her sister, General Antiope, train Diana as a warrior.
 (Note: As depicted in the flashbacks of the 2017 film Wonder Woman.)

 At age 8, Diana competes in a race during an Amazonian sporting event.
-She uses a shortcut to a finish line, but is caught by Antiope.
-Hippolyta teaches Diana about the harmful effects of cheating and tells her about being patient, for her time to be a hero will come someday.
+She uses a shortcut to the finish line, but is caught by Antiope.
+Hippolyta teaches Diana about the harmful effects of cheating and the importance of patience, for her time to be a hero will come someday.
 (Note: As depicted in the opening scene of the 2020 film Wonder Woman 1984.)